santiagoaloi/santiagoaloi/README.md

 #### I'm a 38-year-old software engineer specializing in JavaScript (TypeScript), VueJS (NuxtJS), and Web Performance.
 Before I went all-in with coding, I used to spend all my time nerding-up with SOAR, Machine Learning and SIEM.

-I enjoy researching and exploring the intricaties of technologies we use on a daily basis; from JavaScript engines to browser internals, web security ,networking, cloud infrastructure, bundlers , you name it.
+I enjoy researching and exploring the intricaties of technologies we use on a daily basis; from JavaScript engines to browser internals, web security ,networking, cloud infrastructure, bundlers (very much into Vite) , you name it!

 Today I became the brain behind [Skriptjobs](https://skriptjobs.com), a project I've been passionately crafting since early 2023. 🔥